-- Single Tree Method planted trees are scattered among many existing trees, as in street, yard and school plantings, individual trees are tracked and randomly sampled - Tree Canopy Method for Park-like Projects- planted trees are relatively contiguous in park-like settings and change in canopy is tracked - Tree Canopy Method for Riparian Projects trees are planted very close together, significant mortality is expected, and change in canopy is tracked.
-The two main goals are to create a forest ecosystem and generate canopy.
+- Single Tree Method planted trees are scattered among many existing trees, as in street, yard, some parks, and school plantings, individual trees are tracked and randomly sampled - Clustered Parks Planting Method planted trees are relatively contiguous in park-like settings and change in canopy is tracked - Canopy Method trees are planted very close together, often but not required to be in riparian areas, significant mortality is expected, and change in canopy is tracked.
+The two main goals are to create a forest ecosystem and generate canopy - Area Reforestation Method large areas are planted to generate a forest ecosystem, for example converting from agriculture and in upland areas.
+This quantification method is under development

 In all cases, the estimated amount of CO2 stored 25-years after planting is calculated.
 The forecasted amount of CO2 stored during this time is the value from which the Registry issues credits in the amounts of 10%, 40% and 30% at Years 1, 4, and 6 after planting, respectively.
-A 20% mortality deduction is applied before calculation of Year 1 Credits in the Single Tree and Canopy Methods.
+A 20% mortality deduction is applied before calculation of Year 1 Credits in the Single Tree and Clustered Parks Planting Methods.
 A 5% buffer pool deduction is applied in all three methods before calculation of any crediting, with these funds going into a program-wide pool to insure against catastrophic loss of trees.
 At the end of the project, in year 25, Operators will receive credits for all CO2 stored, minus credits already issued.

-In the Single Tree Method, the amount of CO_2 stored in project trees 25-years after planting is calculated as the product of tree numbers and the 25-year CO_2 index (kg/tree) for each tree-type (e.g., Broadleaf Deciduous Large = BDL).
+In the Single Tree Method, the amount of $CO_2$ stored in project trees 25-years after planting is calculated as the product of tree numbers and the 25-year $CO_2$ index (kg/tree) for each tree-type (e.g., Broadleaf Deciduous Large = BDL).
 The Registry requires the user to apply a 20% tree mortality deduction before calculation of Year 1 Credits.
 Year 4 and Year 6 Credits depend on sampling and mortality data.
 A 5% buffer pool deduction is applied as well before calculation at any stage.

-In the Tree Canopy Method for Park-like Projects, the amount of CO2 stored after 25-years by planted project trees is based on the anticipated amount of tree canopy area (TC).
+In the Clustered Parks Planting Method, the amount of CO2 stored after 25-years by planted project trees is based on the anticipated amount of tree canopy area (TC).
 Because different tree-types store different amounts of CO2 based on their size and wood density, TC is weighted based on species mix.
 The estimated amount of TC area occupied by each tree-type is the product of the total TC and each tree-type's percentage TC.
 This calculation distributes the TC area among tree-types based on the percentage of trees planted and each tree-type's crown projection area.
 Subsequent calculations reduce the amount of CO2 estimated to be stored after 25 years based on the 20% anticipated mortality rate and the 5% buffer pool deduction.